cosmicjs/nodejs-sales-page/article/article.md

 As you can see from the code above we are using the following Javascript components:

 * <a href="https://www.npmjs.com/package/express">Express:</a> a light weight web server for node
-* <a href="https://www.npmjs.com/package/express-handlebars">Express-Handlebars:</a> This html templating library for <a href="http://handlebarsjs.com/">handlebars.js</a> syntax
+* <a href="https://www.npmjs.com/package/express-handlebars">Express-Handlebars:</a> This html templating library for handlebars.js syntax
-* <a href="https://www.npmjs.com/package/cosmicjs">CosmicJs:</a> to handle interaction with Cosmic JS API from the server
+* <a href="http://handlebarsjs.com/">CosmicJs:</a> to handle interaction with Cosmic JS API from the server
 * <a href="https://www.npmjs.com/package/stripe">Stripe:</a> to handle interaction with <a href="https://stripe.com/docs/payments">Stripe payment API</a>

 Inside the server.js there is basically two function to handle server routing:

 * app.get('/') to handle the get request when the user visits the application.
 Inside this function we simply call Cosmic JS to fetch all data from our bucket and inject it as a server response local variable.
 The second part is just rendering the home view which is just an HTML/Handlebars template page.
 * app.post('/pay') to handle the payment form posting.
 Inside this function there is simply one call to Stripe charges API to add one charge to the specified credit card.

 ## How to customize the layout and CSS for the application?